unsaved/gradle-javaPropFile-plugin/README.txt

         # But if you want to use '.'-as-dereference-operator for only part of
         # the definition, you will need to escape:
         owner\\.id=x5klh.${plugBean.user.name}
     Property names (not values) may not begin the following characters ! - .
-        Characters  $ ( ) } in property names must be escaped with \\.
+    What characters must be escaped just for JavaPropFile?
+        In .properties name (left) sides:
+            \\$  Unless $ used to specify an extension object
+            \\(  Unless ( used to start a typecast
+            \\)  Unless ) used to end a typecast Inside of ${...} (which are only allowed in .properties value (right) sides and in expand() Strings or text files):
+            \\$  Unless $ used to specify an extension object
+            \\}  Otherwise it would end the ${...}
+        IMPORTANT:  } ESCAPING IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK, BUT IS NOT IN A PUBLIC RELEASE YET.

     Precedence works intuitively, not freakishly like Ant properties.